FilipposDe/past-company-rates-dashboard/README.md

 ## Motivation

 Finding wonderful businesses to invest in, requires having knowledge of past financial indicators of growth.
-The [Past Company Rates backend](https://github.com/FilipposDe/past-company-rates) scrapes [www.SEC.gov] and returns a set of growth indicators for US Companies.
-This web app was created to display this data in charts.
+The [Past Company Rates backend](https://github.com/FilipposDe/past-company-rates) scrapes www.SEC.gov and returns a set of growth indicators for US Companies.
+This web app was created to display the received data in charts.

 ## Usage